Eigenvalues of Cayley graphs: Generalizations of Cayley graphs

 In particular, this implies that for abelian groups $\Ga$, $\Cay(\Ga; R, R, T)$ is a Laplacian and signless Laplacian integral graph provided that $\Cay(\Ga, R)$ and $\Cay(\Ga, T)$ are both integral (\cite[Corollary 4.6]{GaoLH16}).

 A few special cases and applications of Theorem \ref{thm:GaoLH16} were also given in \cite{GaoLH16}.
-In particular, the Laplacian and signless Laplacian eigenvalues of an interesting family of bi-Cayley graphs, namely the \emph{I-graphs} $ I(n, j, k) := \Cay(\ZZZ_n, \{\pm j\}, \{\pm k\}, \{0\}), $ were obtained.
-I-graphs are generalizations of generalized Petersen graphs, and Theorem \ref{thm:GaoLH16} implies the following result about their Laplacian and signless Laplacian eigenvalues.
+In particular, the Laplacian and signless Laplacian eigenvalues of the \emph{I-graphs} $I(n, j, k) := \Cay(\ZZZ_n, \{\pm j\}, \{\pm k\}, \{0\})$ were obtained.
+These bi-Cayley graphs on $\ZZZ_n$ are interesting generalizations of the generalized Petersen graphs, and their Laplacian and signless Laplacian eigenvalues can be obtained using Theorem \ref{thm:GaoLH16}.

 \begin{cor} \emph{(\cite[Corollary 4.2]{GaoLH16})} The Laplacian eigenvalues (respectively, signless Laplacian eigenvalues) of the I-graph $I(n, j, k)$ are given by

 for $r = 0,1,\ldots,n-1$, where $\mu_{r}^j$ and $\mu_{r}^k$ are the Laplacian eigenvalues (respectively, signless Laplacian eigenvalues) of $\Cay(\Ga, \{\pm j\})$ and $\Cay(\Ga, \{\pm k\})$, respectively. \end{cor}